Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Related Works

 \subsection{Physiological Signal-Based Driver State Monitoring}

 Driver drowsiness \cite{saxby2013active} can negatively affect drivers' performance when driving with automation, especially in takeover events.
 Thus, driver state monitoring is necessary to ensure safe driving in the context of driving automation \cite{qu2023driver}.
-According to \cite{mansi2021measuring,deng2024analysis}, in conditional autonomous vehicles, certain physiological metrics can be strongly correlated with driver state.
+According to \cite{wang2025towards,deng2024analysis}, in conditional autonomous vehicles, certain physiological metrics can be strongly correlated with driver state.
 Therefore, researchers proposed various physiological signal-based driver state monitoring methods.
-Commonly used psychophysiological measures include electrophysiological signals and human physical movements \cite{lohani2019review}.
+Commonly used psychophysiological measures include electrophysiological signals and human physical movements \cite{lohani2019review,wang2024cognitive}.
 For example, Cui et al. \cite{cui2022eeg} designed an interpretable convolutional neural network for drowsiness detection using EEG signals.
-In addition, due to the difficulty of obtaining EGG signals, methods based on Electrocardiography(ECG) signals \cite{alaimo2020aircraft} and Electrodermal Activity(EDA) signals \cite{cella2010measuring} have also been widely proposed.
+In addition, due to the difficulty of obtaining EGG signals, methods based on ECG and Electrodermal Activity (EDA) signals \cite{wang2026drowsydg,cella2010measuring} have also been widely proposed.
 Yang et al. \cite{yang2023real} developed an attention-enabled recognition network with a decision-level fusion architecture to estimate cognitive load based on physiological data.
 Another study used physiological signals and facial images to detect driver drowsiness \cite{peng2024multi}.
-However, the above-mentioned studies used physiological data collected through intrusive sensors, i.e., the sensors had to contact with the driver's body, which makes them infeasible to be used in the actual driving environment.
-Therefore, the VDMoE proposed in this paper uses a non-contact RGB camera as the perception method and simultaneously presents multiple driver states to replace the traditional driver monitoring based on contact sensors.
+However, previous studies relied on intrusive sensors that had to contact the driver's body, making them impractical for real driving environments.
+To address this, the VDMoE proposed in this paper uses a non-contact RGB camera to estimate multiple driver states, replacing traditional contact-based monitoring.